Asset Pricing in Pre-trained Transformer

 Fortunately, the recent boom in large language models (LLMs) provides a potential solution.
 The standard Transformer model \citep{Vaswani2017AttentionNeed}, as the foundation of most commercial LLMs such as openAI’s ChatGPT, Google’s Gemini, X’s Grok and DeepSeek, is built upon an autoencoder NN structure, which is assembled with encoder and decoder blocks.
 Each encoder or decoder block of a standard Transformer contains an MLP autoencoder module with an auxiliary self-attention layer for capturing and processing the inputs.
 In between the encoder and decoder blocks, a cross-attention layer is configured to capture the spatial-temporal relationship between input and output data (observable factors and stock excess returns) to improve forecasting accuracy.
 Since the fundamental structure of the Transformer is the autoencoder structure, which has multiple neurons for multiple outputs, together with the dot-product-based self-attention mechanism, which highly reduces the parameters’ size.
-They parallel the computation process of multi-stock return series and reduce the parameter estimation workload.
-Thus, the design highly increases computational efficiency.
+They parallel the computation process of multi-stock return series through the autoencoder structure and reduce the parameter estimation workload.
+Thus, the design substantially increases computational efficiency.
 Moreover, computing stocks’ returns simultaneously and jointly optimizing multiple stocks’ loss functions also enables the scaling of cross-sectional effects between stocks.
-Both the self-attention mechanism and cross-attention mechanism are originally designed for textual information as series with different lengths.
-Therefore, with proper embedding settings, linear in this case, they perfectly fill the missing value by projecting the original input.
-Although it was originally invented for natural language processing (NLP) tasks such as machine translation and context prediction, as a sequence-to-sequence (Seq2Seq) model, it is found highly suited for time-series prediction as well \citep{Gezici2024DeepPrediction,Paivarinta2022Transformer-basedEvidence,Zhang2022Transformer-basedPrediction}.\\
+Both the self-attention mechanism and the cross-attention mechanism are originally designed for textual information, as the content vectors have different lengths.
+Therefore, with proper embedding settings, linear in this case, they perfectly fill the missing value by projecting the original input factors.
+Although it was originally invented for natural language processing (NLP) tasks such as machine translation and context prediction, as a sequence-to-sequence (Seq2Seq) model, it is found highly suited for time series prediction as well \citep{Gezici2024DeepPrediction,Paivarinta2022Transformer-basedEvidence,Zhang2022Transformer-basedPrediction}.\\